pokey/dotfiles/doc/aws.md

    resources.
 1. Start [setting up](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html)
    the user with a virtual MFA device.
-When it shows you the barcode, click on "Manually configure" and copy the long string.
+When it shows you the barcode, click on "Show secret key for manual configuration" and copy the long string.
 1. Run `ykman oath add -t aws-<PROFILE>`, and paste the string when prompted.
    This sets up your YubiKey to behave like a virtual MFA device.
 1. Run `ykman oath code -s aws-<PROFILE>` a couple times, waiting as necessary,